redhat-ai-dev/ai-lab-template/templates/rag/docs/index.md

     The model provided for use with this application is licensed under the Apache-2.0 license.

-The image below is an example of what you can expect to see from your deployed application.
-This example shows the chat window as well as the section where you can upload reference documents.
+The following image depicts what you can expect to see from your deployed application.
+This example displays the chat window as well as the section where you can upload reference documents.
 Retrieval-Augmented Generation (RAG) allows the model to reference documents you provide to enhance the accuracy of responses!

 ![Example of Application](./images/rag.png)